Susan Dudley, PhD, Isabel Platt, Caroline Halsted, and Alex Pew. National Center for Health Research

 Quitting tobacco has major and immediate health benefits.
 There are many resources to help you find the most effective way for you to quit tobacco.
 For help, call the National Cancer Institute’s smoking cessation quitline at 1-877-44U-QUIT or visit smokefree.gov.
 The CDC also provides a list of other resources to help you quit.

-Excessive drinking causes 1 in 10 adult deaths in the U.S. These deaths result from drunk driving, risky behaviors, and diseases caused by alcohol, such as liver diseases and cancers of the breast, mouth, throat, esophagus, prostate, and liver.
-For example, about 9% of breast cancer cases worldwide are caused by alcohol, and the risk of breast cancer increases depending on average alcohol consumption.
-The latest research shows some possible health benefits of moderate alcohol use.
-These potential benefits include possibly reducing your risk of heart disease, ischemic stroke, or diabetes.
+Excessive drinking causes 1 in 10 adult deaths in the U.S.5 These deaths result from drunk driving, risky behaviors, and diseases caused by alcohol, such as liver diseases and cancers of the breast, mouth, throat, esophagus, prostate, and liver.
+For example, about 9% of breast cancer cases worldwide are caused by alcohol, and the risk of breast cancer increases depending on average alcohol consumption.6 Some research shows some possible health benefits of moderate alcohol use.7 These potential benefits include possibly reducing your risk of heart disease, ischemic stroke, or diabetes.
 However, the evidence suggesting these benefits are not conclusive, and it is certainly likely that alcohol does not benefit everyone.
 If there are any benefits, the key is drinking in moderation, which is much less drinking than most people think.

 The Mayo Clinic defines drinking in moderation as having up to 1 drink per day for women of all ages and men over 65, and up to 2 drinks per day for men 65 and under.7 This definition refers to the amount consumed on any single day, not an average over several days.
 One drink includes one beer (12 fluid ounces), one glass of wine (5 fluid ounces), or one shot of hard alcohol (1.5 fluid ounces).